nye17/javelin/README.rst

 --------------------

-JAVELIN could work on two types of light curve files, the first one is the typical 3-column file like ``con.dat``, ``yelm.dat``, and ``zing.dat`` in the current directory.
+JAVELIN can work on two types of light curve files, the first one is the typical 3-column file like ``con.dat``, ``yelm.dat``, and ``zing.dat`` in the current directory.
 If you do::